PnS2018/pns2018.github.com/session_03.md

 & Wiesel, 1962).
 It serves as a way of sub-sampling and invariance.
 Max-pooling and average-pooling are notable examples of pooling operations which are widely applied in DNNs.

 In many ways, one can view the pooling layer as a variant of the convolution layer.
 Although this claim is not correct in general, this can help you understand the concept.
-Let's consider a filter that has the size $$K_{h}\times K{v}$$ (the pooling size) can carry out the pooling operation on a feature map.
-We also define the padding parameters $$P_{h}$$, $$P_{v}$$ and the stride parameters $$S_{h}$$, $$S_{v}$$.
+Let's consider a filter that has the size $$K_{h}\times K_{v}$$ (the pooling size) can carry out the pooling operation on a feature map.
+We also define the padding parameters $$P_{h}$$, $$P_{v}$$, and the stride parameters $$S_{h}$$, $$S_{v}$$.
 Now we slide this filter on the target feature map as the same as the convolution process.
 At each covered region, instead of computing the weighted sum of the region, the filter applies a predefined function $$g$$ that extracts/computes the output value.
 The same filter carries out the same process to all other input feature maps.
 At the end of the pooling operation, the height and width of the output feature maps may be different from the input feature maps.
-However, the number of the feature maps is remained the same.
-The tensor size of the output feature maps can be calculated:
+However, the number of the feature maps remains the same.
+The tensor shape of the output feature maps can be calculated:

 $$